Geopostcodes-logo

 An address autocomplete is an address form feature that’s kind of just what it says on the tin: it automatically suggests addresses to users as they type into an online form.
 It’s an elegant way to ensure accuracy as a user inputs all the components of a complete address, like country, city, postal code, and street.

-But building a form to capture an address with auto-complete and validation can be quite a challenge.
+But building a form to capture an address with auto-complete and validation can be quite challenging.
 What should the form ask for first: the postal code or the region?
 Which data input should use auto-complete?
-Which reliable datasource should be used?
+Which reliable data source should be used?
 How to optimize UI responsiveness?

-In this article, you will learn all that’s required to build a backend API for address completion.
+In this article, you will learn all the steps required to build a backend API for address completion.

 The technicalities of building an API backend and frontend are beyond the scope of this article.
 They’re too dependent on your chosen programming language.
 As a personal recommendation, I favor React with Material UI for the frontend and Node.js with Express for the backend.
 But you will need some solid technical knowledge about building an API backend and frontend before you read on.